IFcoltransG/buuza-wiki/_wiki/zach.md

 title: Zach
 tags: ['Person']
 ---
 Zach Kartal (he/him) rooms with [Sam](/_wiki/sam.md).
-Friends with [Harshul](/_wiki/harshul.md), and both of them work for [Cid](/_wiki/cid.md) taking sex-line phone calls.
+Friends with [Harshul](/_wiki/harshul.md), and both of them work for [Cid](/_wiki/cid-al-rashid.md) taking sex-line phone calls.
 Harshul used to be his flatmate, and they would watch soap operas together, until their flat's boiler exploded.
 Friends with [Emira](/_wiki/emira.md).
-[Cid](/_wiki/cid.md) is his ex and boss.
-From [Konstantinyye](/_wiki/konstantinyye.md) originally.
+Cid is his ex and boss.
+Zach is from [Konstantinyye](/_wiki/konstantinyye.md) originally.
 He has a big collection of pulp graphic novels, such as 'Curse of the Jackalope: The Terror from the New World'.

 Can make [manti](/_wiki/manti.md), which he learnt from [his mother](/_wiki/leila.md), who is a [Bird](/_wiki/bird.md).
 His father is not; he barely remembers [his father](/_wiki/zachs-father.md).
 He drinks coffee with no sugar.
 His favourite colour is green, and his favourite food is lamb chops.
 (Although his mother thinks his favourite is firinda sutlac.)